Prepare the virtual machine template¶

 andtemplates/vsphere/cluster.yaml.template

-as described in Bootstrap a management cluster, steps 1-9.Download the ISO image depending on the target OS:
+as described in Bootstrap a management cluster, steps 1-9.Download or add to the vSphere datastore the ISO image depending on the target operating system:

 Technology Preview: CentOS 7.9 DVD ISO from the CentOS mirrors